-- Grid: Set the transmission grid, it can be 100 GHz or 50 GHz. - Laser Frequency: Defines the transmission frequency, that is, the DWDM channel that will be occupied and the adjustable range is between 191.3 and 196.1 THz, being the step of 0.05 THz for 50 GHz grid and 0.1THz for 100 GHz grid.

-• Transmission power: Defines the transmission power in dBm, it can be configured between -20 dBm and 0 dBm.
+- Grid: Set the transmission grid, it can be 100 GHz or 50 GHz. - Laser Frequency: Defines the transmission frequency, that is, the DWDM channel that will be occupied and the adjustable range is between 191.3 and 196.1 THz, being the step of 0.05 THz for 50 GHz grid and 0.1THz for 100 GHz grid. - Transmission power: Defines the transmission power in dBm, it can be configured between -20 dBm and 0 dBm.
 By default the tx-power value is 0, so if not configured, the module will define the TX power based on the internal saturation, which can vary between -6 dBm and -2 dBm.
 This feature is required to perform power leveling when used in combination with MUX/DEMUX DWDM and optical amplifier.

-These features are available on the DM4770 16CX equipment and only on the hundred-gigabit-ethernet 10, 12, 14 and 16 interfaces when equipped with QSFP-DD transceivers.
+DWDM functionality is available on the DM4770 16CX equipment on the hundred-gigabit-ethernet interfaces 1/1/10, 1/1/12, 1/1/14 and 1/1/16, and on the DM4920 equipment on the four-hundred-ethernet interfaces 1/x/1 and 1/x/2 when equipped with QSFP-DD transceivers.